thiagoloschi/personal-website-2019/README.md

 ### Development

 This time I decided not to open pull requests as I usually do.
 Instead, the code was written to the [develop](https://github.com/thiagoloschi/thiagoloschi.github.com) branch and deployed to the [master](https://github.com/thiagoloschi/thiagoloschi.github.com/tree/master) branch.
+New features and issues resolution will come in a form of PRs.
+Collaboration is welcome!

 ### Demo

-A demo can be seen live at [thiagoloschi.com](https://thiagoloschi.com), which is my personal website.
+A demo can be seen live at my own personal website: [thiagoloschi.com](https://thiagoloschi.com)

 And there's also Monique's fork at <a href="https://monimoledo.github.io" target="_blank" >monimoledo.github.io</a>, which is an example of the template being used for the first time. :)